 Every day from then on, one of the three hearts is removed, if not already removed by death.

 Day 24, every player that starts that day, starts with only one life left and will have no access to any pve area, there will be challenges spread across the area that will allow the players to gain important rank points to boost up their elo gain after the match.
 Because elo will be gained or lost for everyone no matter at which state one leaves the match.
-These challenges can reach from simple interactions, to various game modes such as capture the flag, or defending a statue, therefore playing in squads will be highly encouraged, even though a skilled full build player could potentially take on a group as well, with a lot of skill and perfect gear of course.
+These challenges can reach from simple interactions, to various game modes such as capture the flag, or defending a statue, final king of the hill, therefore playing in squads will be highly encouraged, even though a skilled full build player could potentially take on a group as well, with a lot of skill and perfect gear of course.

 Endless Arena Mode: Loss in 24 Day cycle can lead to either retiring your charakter or hanging onto it, sending them into an endless arena mode, where you can win to get revived from your rotten flesh back to alive state, to then try again, accepting the endless mode for a charakter changes their appearance, if you should retire them without winning the endless arena, they are saved with that state.
 Otherwise, if you win, they come back alive but with a mark, you can play again if you lose the og game again, it will be retired automatically, with the entire journey.
 You can only have one endless char at a time.